Clivern

 Creating Custom Intervals

-As i said before, WordPress has three intervals to run your cron jobs (hourly, daily and twicedaily).
+As i said before, Wordpress has three intervals to run your cron jobs (hourly, daily and twicedaily).
 To create custom interval for your cron jobs, You are free to use cron_schedules filter hook like that.

 add_filter('cron_schedules','cliv_cron_add_threedays');